jeanmarie-eu/limonadeST/README.md

 Without any effort:

-i- get automatically spatial and temporal objects, and an easy access to values.
+1. get automatically spatial and temporal objects, and an easy access to values.

-ii- Spatial and temporal information and values are inter-connected for an easier exploitation.
+2. Spatial and temporal information and values are inter-connected for an easier exploitation.

 ## Installation